Kisenosato Yutaka: Fighting style

 Kisenosato was mainly a yotsu-sumo wrestler, and his favourite grip on his opponent's mawashi was hidari-yotsu, or right hand outside, left hand inside.
 His most common winning kimarite was yorikiri (force out), followed by oshidashi (push out) and tsukiotoshi (thrust over).
 He was criticized for frequently stalling at the tachi-ai, or initial charge, in an attempt to unsettle his opponent.
 Kisenosato's injury in March 2017 prevented him from using his favoured defensive technique of ottsuke, where he traps his opponent's arm with his left.
-He had been encouraged by his first stablemaster, Naruto Oyakata, to base his style around his powerful left arm, and after the injury commentators noted that it appeared difficult for him to adapt and use his right in tournament bouts.
+He had been encouraged by his first stablemaster, Naruto Oyakata, to base his style on his powerful left arm, and after the injury commentators noted that it appeared difficult for him to adapt and use his right in tournament bouts.
 Kisenosato confirmed this in an interview after his retirement, saying "My left chest muscle became weak after that injury, and my opponents were able to easily escape my attempts for a hold.
 My physician proposed an idea to tape up the affected area, but I didn't want people seeing me like that.
 The injury limited my range of motion and I wasn't able to do the things I'd easily done before."